hennesb/all-things-isam/README.md

 ## Before you start
 - Ensure docker , docker compose and ansible are installed on the host machine.
 - Install the IBM security Python packages `pip install ibmsecurity` .
-- If you're using the vagrant image these will be installed on the `vagrant up` command
+- If you're using the vagrant image all the pre-requisite software will be installed on the `vagrant up` command

 <aside class="notice">
-This setup for the moment only works with MacOS, Linux version coming soon.
+This video instructions below are for MacOS, the vagrant instructions (Linux) are coming soon.

 </aside>